edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 ## Conclusion
 The purpose of this project was to develop a method for quickly understanding the diversity and landscape of breast cancer research.
 This was due to the "cold-start" problem: people without prior knowledge of the field or other subfields do not know which medical terms to begin researching.

+Topic Modeling provides a comprehensive set of medical terms, and allows us to observe distributions and trends among the subfields.

 In breast cancer research, I found that conventional treatment methods i.e. chemotherapy and hormonal therapy are mentioned far more frequently than any other topics.
 Triple Negative Breast Cancer is a topic that has emerged in the last two decades.

 Interestingly, a common theme among the terms and articles seems to be **emerging resistance** to chemotherapy drugs.
 Chemotherapy resistance is implicated in terms such as [autophagy](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0006251), [BCRP expression](https://www.nature.com/articles/1206938), and combination chemotherapy.
 A similar problem is occurring with [antibiotic resistance](https://www.cdc.gov/drugresistance/index.html).
 In fact, combination chemotherapy was [inspired](https://en.wikipedia.org/wiki/History_of_cancer_chemotherapy#Combination_chemotherapy) by the success of antibiotics in the mid 1900s, which had used a combination approach to overcome drug resistance and treat tuberculosis.